Additional Student Guidelines

 Resources for Students to Address Discrimination and Harassment Concerns

-Visit https://student-dhr.yale.edu or contact the YSN Office of Diversity, Equity & Inclusion: https://nursing.yale.edu/office-diversity-equity-inclusion.
+Visit https://dhr.yale.edu or visit the YSN Office of Diversity, Equity, Inclusion and Belonging at https://nursing.yale.edu/office-diversity-equity-inclusion-belonging.

 Service Animal Policy

 To read the policy, visit https://your.yale.edu/policies-procedures/policies/4400-service-animals-and-emotional-support-animals#4400.1.
 Students must first register their service animal with Student Accessibility Services (SAS) before they are permitted to bring their service animal to the building.
 Service animals registered with SAS are welcome at YSN.
 This includes during classes, meetings, and other events.
 Non-service animals (pets) are not permitted with the exception of planned occasions, and require prior approval from YSN.